sanjaymunda210/Product_Store/README.md

 - App.jsx: the main application component

 The frontend is currently set up to render a basic UI using Chakra UI components.

+## Navbar added

+In this commit, a Navbar component has been added to the project.
+The Navbar component is located in the `src/components/Navbar.jsx` file and provides a navigation bar for the application.
+The component includes a logo, a search bar, and a list of links to different pages in the application.